Store Assessment Tools

-The tobacco industry spends about $1 million per hour marketing their products at the point of sale.
+The tobacco industry spends about $1 million per hour marketing their products, most of it at the point of sale.

 Store assessments are an essential component in building awareness and documenting tobacco industry activity in your community.

 Tobacco marketing, products and promotions saturate retail stores in most communities—the same places where you buy milk, snacks, and medicine.
 Research has shown that exposure to tobacco advertising and promotions prompts smoking initiation, encourages tobacco use, and undermines quit attempts.
 Every day almost 4,000 youth in the U.S. try their first cigarette, and an additional 1,000 youth under age 18 become new, daily smokers.

 Store assessments (also referred to as store audits or observations) allow you to collect data about what is happening at the stores in your community and use this information to educate the public, policymakers, and our youth about the deceptive marketing tactics that are used by the tobacco industry.